 How to reach Antalya

 Antalya by Flight: The city of Antalya has an international airport which is served by Turkish airways and several other international airlines.
 To get to the old town from the airport take the bus (ticket costs 6-7 TL) which leaves from near the domestic terminal, which is only a short walk from international terminal.
 Alternatively, you can hail a taxi to the city from the airport which should cost you around 60 TL.
+Here’s a guide for you to find cheap flights online.

 Antalya by Bus/Train: Antalya doesn’t have a railway station but is well connected by bus to many other Turkish cities.